pepstock-org/Charba-Wiki/docs/configuration/Tooltip.md

 });
 ```

-### Label tooltip callback
+### Label

-The tooltip has the following callbacks for providing the text and colors that displays for a given data point.
+The [TooltipLabelCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/TooltipLabelCallback.html) is triggered for providing the text and colors that displays for a given data point.

 This callback takes care about labels and styles  to apply to the tooltip items, all methods are implemented by own defaults in order that you can implement only the method where you are interested in: